Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: Davey-Stewartson equation

-In the case $s=1$~(scalar case), when $u,v$ are scalar functions and the order of the multipliers is not essential~(\ref{dse}) is the usual, well--known Davey--Stewartson equation \cite{2}.
-In the scalar case soliton solutions of the DSS were obtained in \cite{2a}.
+In the case $s=1$~(scalar case), when $u$ and $v$ are scalar functions and the order of the multipliers is not essential, Eq.~(\ref{dse}) is the usual, well--known Davey--Stewartson equation \cite{2}, for which the soliton solutions were obtained in \cite{2a}.